vfernandezmartinez/airport_watcher/README.md

     source venv/bin/activate
     pip install -r requirements.txt

+Airport Watcher is now ready to be used.

 ## Running Airport Watcher
-You can run Airport Watcher as a daily cron job in your preferred server.
+You can run Airport Watcher as a daily cron job in your preferred server, e.g. in a Raspberry Pi or in the cloud.
 It is recommended to run it with a regular non-privileged user.

 Open a terminal and type the following: